-ARTICLE V As amended May 2016 Officers
+ARTICLE V

+Officers

 Section 1.
 Enumeration and Election of Officers.
-The Officers of the League of Women Voters of Wheaton shall be the President, two (2) Vice Presidents, a Secretary, and a Treasurer who shall be elected for terms of two years by the general membership at an Annual Meeting.
-The President, one Vice President and the Secretary shall be elected in odd-numbered years.
-The other Vice President and the Treasurer shall be elected in even-numbered years.
+The Officers of the League of Women Voters of Wheaton shall be the President, a First Vice President, a Second Vice President, a Secretary, and a Treasurer who shall be elected for terms of two years by the general membership at an Annual Meeting.
+The President, the First Vice President, and the Secretary shall be elected in odd-numbered years.
+The Second Vice President and the Treasurer shall be elected in even-numbered years.
 Officers shall take office at the conclusion of the Annual Meeting in May.
 No officer shall be elected to more than two (2) consecutive terms in the same office.